Transaction reporting

 Report transactions to the FIN-FSA at the latest on the working day following the transaction date.

-- Submit the transaction report on a form, in a file in the reporting service or via SFTP connection.
+- Submit the transaction report as a file using the SFTP connection.

-Where both parties to a transaction are investment service providers, they report for themselves.
-However, the following elements in both reports must match: venue, transaction time, quantity, quantity currency, price, price currency, up-front payment, currency of up-front payment and details of the financial instrument, where necessary.
+Both parties to a transaction, where they are investment service providers, report for themselves.
+However, the following information in both reports must match: venue, transaction time, volume, price, currency, up-front payment, currency of up-front payment and details of the financial instrument.

 - Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No 648/2012 Text with EEA relevance